Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-Aadhaar card is not proof of citizenship or domicile The Aadhaar Act itself clarifies that Aadhaar is only for identity and residence verification.
-It doesn't confer or prove citizenship or domicile status.
+The Aadhaar Act explicitly states that Aadhaar is meant only for identity and residence verification.
+It does not grant, confirm, or serve as proof of citizenship or domicile status.

-Aadhaar number can be deactivated or omitted While deactivation is temporary, the issuing authority (UIDAI) can deactivate an Aadhaar number in certain situations.
-Additionally, under specific circumstances, Aadhaar numbers can be permanently omitted from the database.
+While deactivation is temporary, the Unique Identification Authority of India (UIDAI) can deactivate an Aadhaar number under certain conditions.
+In specific cases, Aadhaar numbers can even be permanently omitted from the database.

 QUESTION 5